 Trump then suggested that the United States should bring more people from countries like Norway, whose prime minister he had met a day earlier.

 Much of the outrage has focused on Trump’s racism.
-It’s clear he would rather have more white than brown people in the country.
+It’s clear he would rather have more white than brown people in his country.

 In an election that was a foregone conclusion even before the first ballot was cast, Norway’s right-wing coalition led by the Conservative Party’s Erna Solberg swept to power on Monday.
 Perhaps the most controversial story from the election was the rise of the Progressive Party, the Conservatives’ key political ally.
 It is noted both for its anti-immigration positions and for its association with mass murderer Anders Breivik, a former party member.